9 minsPublished on 5/24/2022

 Ethereum continues to be a decentralized protocol similar to Ethereum Classic with its globally distributed blockchain nodes that eliminate single points of failure and process transactions 24/7.

-Smart Contract functionality
+Smart contract functionality

 Privacy protection

-Ethereum and Ethereum Classic put great emphasis on protecting the privacy of their users.
+Ethereum and Ethereum Classic both put great emphasis on protecting the privacy of their users.
 While public keys are open for everyone, private keys remain under the user's exclusive control.
 Users are also free to use aliases instead of their name and other details, preserving their anonymity while carrying out transactions.

 Minting limit